Entering the Abstraction Era: (Optimistic) Predictions for Crypto's Future

 This shift brings discussions around Decentralized Identity (DID), composable products, and privacy (all big needs and key use cases) to the forefront.
 Anything that creates a better experience or service becomes king.

 Here, we also predict the "de-nerdification" of the crypto workforce.
-Your UX designers, product managers, and marketers will no longer need to know 10 years of history and have engineer-grade infrastructure knowledge to contribute to Web3.
+Your UX designers, product managers, and marketers will no longer need to know 10 years of historical data and have engineer-grade infrastructure knowledge to contribute to Web3.
 In an industry that combines tech and finance, this means lower friction to attract top talent, and more products with the non-crypto-native in mind.

 Visionaries get their chance in the spotlight.